Why have you prepared this amendment?

 How can I get more information?

-You can read the documents which are listed below.
+You can read our FAQs on Amendment C231 as well as the documents which are listed below.

 For assistance and more information about the amendment, please contact Yarra City Council on 9205 5555 or email@example.com.